canlii/API_documentation/EN.md

 | Parameter | Description |
 |--|--|
 | databaseId |   The code for the database for which you want a list.
-Generally, this will be the provincial two-letter code, followed by either "s" (for statutes), "r" (for regulations), or "a" (for annual statutes, when available).
+Generally, this will be the provincial or territorial two-letter code, followed by either "s" (for statutes), "r" (for regulations), or "a" (for annual statutes, when available).
 These can be obtained with the previous API call.

 ### Example call